-Certified Recycling Professionals Can Earn New
+Certified Recycling Professionals Can Earn

 National Certification in Sustainable Resource Management

-Certified Recycling Professionals (CRP's) now have the option of earning a new national certification, Sustainable Resource Management Professional (SRMP), by completing two new courses: "Recycling Health and Safety" and "Understanding Sustainability Management."
+Certified Recycling Professionals (CRP's) now have the option of earning a national certification, Sustainable Resource Management Professional (SRMP), by completing new courses: "Recycling Health and Safety" and "Understanding Sustainability Management."
 Upcoming offerings of these courses are listed below.

 OCPE worked with the Association of NJ Recyclers (ANJR) on the application and documentation required by the SRMP certification approval process.
 Coordinated by the National Recycling Coalition (and one of its predecessors, the Recycling Organizations of North America), information on course content, instructor qualifications, proficiency testing and/or projects and recertification processes and criteria were submitted for review.
 OCPE and ANJR were notified in late 2013 that the application had been accepted and that we could now offer the SRMP designation to our CRP's.